top of page

 Abstract

-In this article, I will use a textual analysis of Sindiwe Magona’s Mother to Mother (1998) as a framework through which to critique and expand upon the concerns reflected in current studies of
+In this article, I use a textual analysis of Sindiwe Magona’s Mother to Mother (1998) as a framework through which to critique and expand upon the concerns reflected in current studies of whiteness.

 2021.
 "Breaking Silences in the Aftermath of Historical Trauma in Elie Wiesel's Day".
 Journal article published in Holocaust Studies: A Journal of Culture and History (Vol 27, Issue 3)